 Procedural Defences Charter Violations If Calgary Police seized your digital devices or bank records without a valid warrant (violating Section 8), that evidence may be excluded from trial.

-Statute of Limitations For summary offences (fraud under $5,000), the Crown must initiate proceedings within 12 months of the date of the alleged offence.
+Statute of Limitations For summary offences (fraud under $5,000), the Crown must lay the information (formally initiate proceedings) within 12 months of the date of the alleged offence.
 If they miss this window, the case may be dismissed.
 NOTE: No statute of limitations applies to indictable offences (fraud over $5,000).

 External Pressure Duress / Coercion You were forced to commit the fraudulent act because of an immediate and credible threat of death or bodily harm to yourself or another person.